tanij/dt-exercises/_instructions_mooc/01-welcome/onboarding-and-accounts.md

 However, it's going to be worth it, we promise!

 This document summarizes the steps that you need to do.
 We will write here on edX _a  synthetic summary_ for the steps to take.
 Usually the details are in one of our Duckiebooks at the site [docs.duckietown.org/daffy/](https://docs.duckietown.org/daffy/).

-## Step 0: Watch a short introduction to the development workflow

-If you want to know more about the big picture and why we ask you to do all these setup steps, please watch this video on Vimeo:

-* [Development workflow (Andrea)][video-devel] **TODO**

 ## Step 1: Make all the accounts first!